NUBots robot soccer team

 What is computer systems engineering?
 Computer systems engineers use digital and computing technologies to solve problems in industrial systems.
 As part of a Bachelor of Computer Systems Engineering you will study courses in areas such as information processing, data transfer, communications, commerce and travel.
-Students will learn to combine creativity with technology to develop both hardware and software for electronic and microprocessor-based systems.
+Students will learn to combine creativity with technology to develop both hardware and software for electronic and ICT systems.

 Build critical technical engineering skills by studying courses in:

 Connect with industry through guest lectures and interdisciplinary projects solving real world engineering problems.
 Gain invaluable practical experience in computer systems engineering through your industry placement.